-If you receive a Pell Grant and intend on studying abroad either in Fall, Academic Year, or Summer 2018, you should complete the Gilman application before 11:59pm CST on Tuesday, March 6th!
+If you receive a Pell Grant and intend on studying abroad either in Winterim, Spring, and Calendar Year (Spring + Fall) 2019, you should complete the Gilman application before 11:59pm CDT on Tuesday, October 2nd!

-The Center for Global Experiences is offering a FREE Gilman Info Session/Workshop event for all students looking to study abroad in the Fall/Academic Year 2018-19 and summer 2018!
+The Office of Global Experiences is offering a FREE Gilman Info Session/Workshop event for all students looking to study abroad in the Spring, Calendar Year, or Winterim 2019!
 We will provide you with a brief overview of the scholarship program and we offer this time as an opportunity for you to get your Gilman essay (required to apply for Gilman) reviewed by Dan or Millie.
-The Gilman Scholarship is a competitive scholarship specifically for study abroad students so having another person review your essay is a great way to get some feedback since Dan has served on a Gilman scholarship review committee and Millie is a 2013 Gilman Scholar!
+The Gilman Scholarship is a competitive scholarship specifically for study abroad students so having another person review your essay is a great way to get some feedback since Dan and Millie have served on a Gilman scholarship review committee and Millie is a 2013 Gilman Scholar!
+You can attend either workshop in Hyland 1001 -

 Students applying for any academic term must meet the eligibility requirements below: